GetStream/stream-chat-swift/docusaurus/docs/iOS/client/push-notifications.md

 ### Leveraging Multi-Bundle configuration

-If you're interested in leveraging different push configurations per each build type of your app (eg `AppStore`, `Staging`) or similar, you can do so via adding the new `multi-bundle` push configuration in `Push Notifications` tab in your Stream Dashboard.
+If you're interested in leveraging different push configurations per each build type of your app (for example `AppStore`, `Staging`) or similar, you can do so via adding the new `multi-bundle` push configuration in `Push Notifications` tab in your Stream Dashboard.
 ![Push Notifications](../assets/push_notifications_dashboard.jpg)

-You can add new multi-bundle configuration by tapping on `New Configuration` under `Push Notifications` tab and by selecting your preferred push notification provider (eg. `APN`, `Firebase`, ..).
+You can add new multi-bundle configuration by tapping on `New Configuration` under `Push Notifications` tab and by selecting your preferred push notification provider (for example `APN`, `Firebase`, ..).

 Once created, fill in the following details:
 * `Name of your configuration` - this name will be used in `addDevice` registration call.